On the arc index and Turaev genus of a link: Arc index of adequate links

 \begin{proof}[Proof of Theorem~\ref{thm:adequate}] Let $L$ be a non-split adequate link with adequate diagram $D$.
 We first show that $\alpha(L) = |s_A D| + |s_B D|$, and then show that $|s_A D| + |s_B D| = c(L) + 2\rho(D)$.

-K\'alm\'an \cite[Cor.
-6]{Kalman_2008} showed that since $D$ is $A$-adequate, it follows that its maximum Thurston-Bennequin number is $\overline{tb}(L) = w(D) - |s_A D|$, where $w(D)$ is the writhe of $D$.
+Since $D$ is $A$-adequate, it follows from Theorem~\ref{thm:Aadeq} that its maximum Thurston-Bennequin number is $\overline{tb}(L) = w(D) - |s_A D|$, where $w(D)$ is the writhe of $D$.
 Since $D$ is $B$-adequate, its mirror $D^*$ is $A$-adequate, and hence $L^*$ is an $A$-adequate link.
 Thus